SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Experiments and Results

 \subsection{Downstream Tasks}

 We evaluate \proposal on downstream tasks including sleep stage classification, sleep disordered breathing (SDB) segmentation and disease prediction.
-To compare the performance of \proposal to other contemporary foundation models we choose two time series foundation models (MOMENT~\cite{goswami2024moment} and UniTS~\cite{gao2024units}) and a sleep foundation models (SleepFM-Disease~\cite{thapa2026multimodal}) as baselines.
+To compare the performance of \proposal to other contemporary foundation models we choose two time series foundation models (MOMENT~\cite{goswami2024moment} and UniTS~\cite{gao2024units}), a EEG foundation model (LaBraM~\cite{jiang2024large}) and a sleep foundation model (SleepFM-Disease~\cite{thapa2026multimodal}) as baselines.
 Unless the baseline model's input format requires specific settings (e.g. Sampling rate of 256 Hz for SleepFM-Disease), we use the same input with identical preprocessing.
+Except disease prediction, the performance is measured on the test split of SHHS1 and KISS as well as two held-out datasets; Cleveland Family Study (CFS)~\cite{zhang2018national, redline1995familial} and Study of Osteoporotic Fractures (SOF)~\cite{zhang2018national, spira2008sleep}.
+Disease prediction performance is only evaluated on SHHS1 where disease history is provided with PSG data.